 The heart of literature study is the book itself.
 C.S.
 Lewis wrote that one of his main endeavors as a teacher was “to persuade the young that first-hand knowledge is not only more worth acquiring than second-hand knowledge, but is usually much easier and more delightful to acquire.”
 Rather than trying to learn from dry, dull textbooks, written by a committee, read interesting books that engage not only mind but heart.

-Charlotte Mason puts it this way: “I think we owe it to [students] to let them dig their knowledge … for themselves out of the fit book; and this for two reasons: What a child digs for is his own possession; what is poured into his ear … is rarely assimilated” (School Education, 177).
+Charlotte Mason puts it this way: “I think we owe it to [students] to let them dig their knowledge … for themselves out of the fit book; and this for two reasons: What a child digs for is his own possession; what is poured into his ear … is rarely assimilated.”
 Thus, literature study (and ideally, study in history and many other disciplines) begins with reading and listening to excellent, delightful books.

 When reading for learning, students can be encouraged to read actively, thinking about what they are reading.
 Young students can be encouraged to copy short, favorite passages into their personal commonplace books.
 As they grow older, they will find it helpful to annotate books, lightly marking important ideas or passages to copy.
 Help students learn to observe the structure of a story or poem and to learn the vocabulary of literary analysis—words such as plot, protagonist, conflict, stanza, meter, scene, and so forth.
-The Literary Terms website is a good resource for reliable definitions.
 For books read as a family, it can be interesting to take brief breaks to consider what a character might do next or whether a particular choice is wise.

 Once students reach middle or high school, it can be helpful to set the stage for a challenging book by providing what I call context information—short bits of information about the author, the historical period, and related art, music, and other literature of the time.
 The key thing to remember is that the book is the primary communicator, and it is important not to allow analysis and context to assume center stage.